narblaitiin/6sens_rtos_lora/README.md

 When started, the app will listen for packets on the selected frequency/channel.
 When SW1 is pressed, will transmit a packet ('Hello') in ASCII (**ToDo**)

-For this original board, we chose to use the LoRa module transceiver 868MHz, form RF Solutions (RFM95W-868S2).
+For this original board, we chose to use the LoRa module transceiver 868MHz, from RF Solutions (RFM95W-868S2).

 Please check the frequency/channel configuration prior to use and ensure you are transmitting on a permitted band for your country.

 ## Board used
-Original MDBT50Q board, powered by battery/solar panel. (see 6sens_prj_nrf52 repository/hardware part, for more information.)
+Original MDBT50Q board, powered by battery/solar panel. (see 6sens_prj repository/hardware part, for more information.)

 ## Building and Running
 The following commands clean build folder, build and flash the sample: